Abd al-Rahman ibn Abi Bakr: Participation in the early conquests

 In the Battle of Yarmouk, the commander in chief of the Byzantine force chose five selected warriors from the Byzantine side, and they challenged the Muslims to duels.
 It was Abd al-Rahman who accepted the challenge.
 Scores of duels were fought on the plains of Yarmouk.
 Abd al-Rahman killed all of them one after the other.
+At the Battle of Busra in Syria, he entered the city of Busra through a subterranean passage and then dashing towards the city gates opened them for the main Muslim army to enter.